sybrew/the-seo-framework/readme.txt

 		* Reordered the Homepage Settings metabox tabs to be more in line with the Post Meta Settings metabox.
 		* Some option headers are now better aligned to the center.
 		* We now thoroughly exclaim what the sitemap is and isn't for.
+		* Google+ is deceased, so we added an icon indicating that, cleared the placeholder, and removed the assumed profile redirection link.
+			* We didn't remove the option, because you may practically add a link to a non-Google+ profile.
+We'll transform these options to an array of inputs when anything goes for Google's Knowledge Graph.
 	* **Performance:**
 		* The SEO Bar now loads quicker, as redundant checks have been removed.
 		* We offloaded a large portion of the admin-sided PHP scripts to different objects, freeing up RAM and lowering plugin boot-time.